JaddotWuzHere/raytracer_21-241/readme.md

 # Linear Algebraic Ray Tracer

-A full ray tracing engine built from scratch using **linear algebra as the core mathematical framework**, featuring object-space transformations, camera view and projection matrices, physically inspired lighting, recursive reflections, and real-time camera control using PyGame.
+A full ray tracing engine built from scratch using linear algebra as basic mathematical framework, featuring object-space transformations, camera view and projection matrices, natural lighting, recursive reflections, and real-time camera control using PyGame.

-This project demonstrates that an entire 3D rendering pipeline can be implemented almost entirely using **matrix transformations, dot products, vector normalization, and coordinate space changes**.
+This project demonstrates that an entire 3D rendering pipeline can be implemented almost entirely using matrix transformations, dot products, vector normalization, and coordinate space changes.

 **Authors**
 - Anson Wang